marcovillegaz/ChromaToolPy/README.md

-# ChromatoPy - A Python Package for Chromatogram Data Processing
+# ChromaToolPy - A Python Toolbox to Work with Chromatogram Data

 ![ChromatoPy Logo](Images/logo.png)  <!-- You can add a logo or image here -->

-`ChromatoPy` is a Python package designed to facilitate the analysis, processing, and visualization of chromatogram data.
+`ChromaToolPy` is a Python package designed to facilitate the analysis, processing, and visualization of chromatogram data.
 It provides tools for peak detection, baseline correction, integration, and more, to streamline chromatographic analysis workflows.

 ## Features